remyeltorro/celldetective/docs/source/segment.rst

 I/O
 ---

-The input to the segmentation module is a stack of microscopy images.
-The output is a stack of instance segmentation masks, delineating each cell of the images.
-It is saved frame by frame in a ``labels_*population*`` subfolder of each position folder.
+The **segmentation module** takes a stack of microscopy images as input and produces a stack of **instance segmentation masks**, delineating each cell in the images.
+The results are saved frame by frame in a ``labels_*population*`` subfolder within each position folder.

 Overview
 --------